variejs/docs/directory-structure.md

 #### The Resources Directory

-This directory should contain all you resources, from views, to images.
+This directory should contain images, fonts, downloadable files, etc.

 #### The Routes Directory